aduffy70/LabNotes/_posts/2018/2018-08-03-mirna-seq-reanalysis.md

 ## DAVID GO/KEGG analysis
   * Settings:
+    - Analyzed DvW and AvC gene sets separately.
+Used _Meleagris gallopavo_ GO/Pathway annotations (when I did this originally they were much worse than chicken, but now the number of genes in my gene sets without annotations are almost identical).
+(See [DAVID notes][1] for steps I used to import and convert my gene sets and background)
     - Background = 17532 genes with >1 mean reads/sample in turkey liver mRNA-seq dataset.
     - Using "ALL" and "DIRECT" GOTERMS, KEGG_PATHWAY, the default protein domains (INTERPRO, PIR_SUPERFAMILY, and SMART), and UP_KEYWORDS
     - Used default Medium clustering stringency.